Thursday, 28 September 2023

-The forest trails at Countesswells are designed for cyclists and walkers and give gentle views over Aberdeenshire farmland and towards the city of Aberdeen.
+The wide forest trails at Countesswells give gentle views over Aberdeenshire farmland and towards the city of Aberdeen.
 They can be combined into a longer circular route passing through the whole length of the forest.

 These attractive woods were once part of the Countesswells estate.
 The huge conifers create a cathedral-like atmosphere near the entrance, whilst colourful beech, larch and pine make up the rest of the woodland.